MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 WPF and Windows Forms applications can use a selection of wrapped UWP controls in the [Windows Community Toolkit](https://docs.microsoft.com/windows/uwpcommunitytoolkit/).
 These are called *wrapped controls* because they wrap the interface and functionality of a specific UWP control.
 You can add these controls directly to the design surface of your WPF or Windows Forms project and then use them like any other WPF or Windows Forms control in your designer.

-The following wrapped UWP controls for implementing XAML Islands are currently available for WPF and Windows Forms applications.
+The following wrapped UWP controls for implementing XAML Islands are currently available for WPF (see the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) package) and Windows Forms applications (see the [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) package).

 | Control | Minimum supported OS | Description |
 |-----------------|-------------------------------|-------------|